"The next day after my ESG I was able to do everything I normally do!"

-At Healthier Weight we are the first UK clinic to offer the traditional surgical sleeve and the new non-surgical alternative, the endoscopic sleeve gastroplasty (ESG - number 2 in the image above).
+At Healthier Weight we are the first UK clinic to offer the traditional surgical sleeve and a new non-surgical alternative, the endoscopic sleeve gastroplasty (ESG - number 2 in the image above).

-- You’ve tried to lose weight through diet and lifestyle changes
+- You’ve tried and failed to lose weight through diet and lifestyle changes

 What results can I expect?

-It isn't possible to predict how much weight you will lose following an endoscopic sleeve gastroplasty as results vary according to many factors including your willingness to adapt your diet and your physical activity.
+It isn't possible to predict how much weight you will lose following an ESG as results vary according to many factors including your willingness to adapt your diet and your physical activity.

-The evidence we have suggests patients can expect to lose about half of their excess weight over a 12-18 month period*.
-At this stage, because this is still a new procedure, longer term weight loss results are not yet available.
+The evidence we have suggests people can expect to lose about half of their excess weight over a 12-18 month period*.
+At this stage, because this is still a new procedure, longer term weight loss results are not available.

 |At 6 months |

 Based on a group of 248 patients with a mean starting BMI of 37.8